 Our overarching goal of achieving health equity for people of color could not occur without a strong field of advocates working to drive change at both the grassroots and grasstops levels.
 We are interested in supporting efforts to assure there is strong pool of advocates focused on improving health outcomes for people of color in Connecticut.
-We also believe that advancing health equity requires having access to reliable information, which includes access to timely disaggregated health data or news coverage that informs debates about health care issues.
+We also believe that advancing health equity requires having access to reliable information, which includes access to timely disaggregated health data and news coverage that informs debates about health care issues.

 CT Health does much of our work through policy and advocacy.
-We occasionally issue requests for proposals to support specific advocacy efforts or to find new advocacy partners.
-If you are interested in a grant in this goal area, the first step is to have a conversation with members of our program and policy staff.
-Click this link to schedule time.
-Our grants in this area typically include:
+Many of these grants are by invitation only or we may issue requests for proposals to support specific advocacy efforts or to find new advocacy partners.
+In addition to our advocacy funding, our grants in this area typically include:

-- Support to health systems and other care providers that are implementing self-reported race, ethnicity, and preferred language data collection projects, which may include: - Community engagement work and public information campaigns to support patient awareness of data collection and understanding of how data will be used. - Support for news reporting on health care to provide insight, inform debate, and ensure that critical topics reach broad audiences.
+- Support to health systems and other care providers that are implementing self-reported race, ethnicity, and preferred language data collection projects, which may include community engagement work and public information campaigns to support patient awareness of data collection and understanding of how data will be used. - Support for news reporting on health care to provide insight, inform debate, and ensure that critical topics reach broad audiences.